navajomp/jupyter-on-olaf/Running JupyterLab on Olaf.md

 `olaf` is the name used in `.ssh/config`

 6.5.
-Paste the URL in a web browser to open the JupyterLab.
+Paste the URL in a web browser to open the JupyterLab!

-Voila!

 ---